poweredgenl/smarthome/README.md

 I have a generic virtualized platform which runs a multitude of servers.

-- firewall, domain controller, monitoring, docker hosts, steppingstones.
+- firewall, domain controller, monitoring, docker hosts, steppingstones, raspberry pi's for individual tasks etc.

 For our smarthome setup we use the follow components.